-While tissue damage due to a transfer of kinetic energy is a necessary condition for an athletic injury to occur, is it sufficient?
-Reasonably, the mere presence of tissue damage should not constitute an athletic injury, highlighting a theoretical shortcoming within the theoretical definition proposed by the IOC (Definition 1).
-To elaborate, tissue damage is an inevitable consequence of regular sporting participation [88-90], with even minor loading exposures resulting in some degree of tissue damage [78, 79, 91].
-Under the IOC's definition, this would imply that every athlete incurs an injury soon after commencing their training, which is unreasonable.
-Moreover, tissue damage often serves as a critical stimulus for tissue remodelling and adaptation [92-94], forming a normal part of the physical training and positive adaptation process.
-Consequently, equating the mere presence of tissue damage to an athletic injury sets an exceptionally low threshold for an athletic injury to occur, resulting in all athletes sustaining athletic injuries simply by engaging in sport.
+While tissue damage due to a transfer of kinetic energy is a necessary condition for an athletic injury to occur (as per the IOC), is it sufficient?
+Reasonably, the mere presence of tissue damage should not constitute an athletic injury.
+This highlights a critical theoretical shortcoming in the definition proposed by the IOC (Definition 1): it fails to establish sufficient conditions for the existence of an athletic injury.
+To elaborate, tissue damage is an inevitable consequence of regular sporting participation [102-104], with even minor loading exposures resulting in some degree of tissue damage [85, 86, 105].
+Under the IOC's definition, the quest for athletic injury prediction is over, as every athlete would incur an injury shortly after commencing their training, an outcome that is clearly unreasonable.
+Moreover, tissue damage often serves as a critical stimulus for tissue remodelling and adaptation [106-108], forming a normal part of the physical training and positive adaptation process.
+Consequently, equating the mere presence of tissue damage to an athletic injury sets an exceptionally low threshold for an athletic injury to occur, resulting in all athletes sustaining athletic injuries soon after engaging in sport.

-An additional concern arises with the criterion of "other derangement of normal physical function."
+An additional concern arises with the criterion of "other derangement of normal physical function" (Definition 1).
 Besides being overly vague, such derangements can occur without the presence of an injury.
 For instance, neuromuscular fatigue could be classified as a form of "other derangement of normal physical function."

-Considering an athlete to have sustained an athletic injury as soon as they experience some degree of neuromuscular fatigue would similarly be unreasonable, while neuromuscular fatigue is also neither a necessary nor sufficient condition for an athletic injury to exist, further demonstrating the logical shortcomings of this definition.
+Considering an athlete to have sustained an athletic injury as soon as they experience some degree of neuromuscular fatigue would similarly be unreasonable, while neuromuscular fatigue is also neither a necessary nor sufficient condition for an injury to exist, further demonstrating the logical shortcomings of this definition.